JossueE/Local-LLM-for-Robots/README.md

 ### LLM Module

 This is a **Minimal Example** of what you can do with this package.
-Here you will find examples of how to run commands in the terminal, trigger actions based on pattern matches, retrieve information from an endpoint, and more.
+Here you will find examples of how to run commands in terminal, trigger actions based on pattern matches, retrieve information from an endpoint, and more.

 > [!TIP]
 > When integrating this into your system, consider using the power of the LLM **only when truly necessary**.
-> In most cases, tasks can be solved with regular expressions, consuming information from a RAG, running commands in the terminal, or calling an endpoint.
+> In most cases, tasks can be solved with regular expressions, consuming information from a RAG, either running commands in terminal or calling an endpoint.

 #### Agent Intents (`handle(data, tipo)`)
 | `tipo`     | What it does | Input `data` | Output shape | What it represents |